 Although you should not expect to receive any large sum for payment, you have the right to receive payment to cover your medical bills, prescription medications, and other needed expenses.
 Filing a claim will give you financial compensation to cover these bills.

-If you want to start the process of filing a Worker’s Compensation claim with the law offices of Joel J. Kofsky for your RSI, then contact a Pennsylvania personal injury attorney today and have a free consultation about your case.
+If you want to start the process of filing a Worker’s Compensation claim with Philly Injury Law for your RSI, then contact a Pennsylvania personal injury attorney today and have a free consultation about your case.
 Our injury attorneys will work with you to get you all the necessary benefits and coverage you need.